-Sakib Sherani was of the view that there was no shortage of resources but the key challenge was efficient use of available resources which has not been happening in this country due to bad governance and unnecessary expenditures.
-Talking of estimated cost of bad governance, he maintained that over 700 billion rupees can be collected through widening of tax regime, 330 billion rupees can be saved by addressing leakages and irregularities in public sector expenditures and power sector crisis was also costing 3.5 percent of GDP.
-“We have no fiscal constraints but we have institutional and governance crisis” he added.
-He urged that it was relevant to examine country’s context which will significantly impact the budget decisions adding that the weakest GDP, critically low financial indicators, all time high decreased large scale manufacturing investment, law and order and persistent energy crisis will impact the budget decisions.
+Former principal economic advisor of the Ministry of Finance Sakib Sherani said that there was no shortage of resources but the key challenge was efficient use of available resources.
+Talking of estimated cost of bad governance, he said that over Rs700 billion could be collected through widening of tax regime, Rs330 billion could be saved by addressing leakages and irregularities in public sector expenditures and power sector crisis was also costing 3.5% of the GDP.

-He suggested that the export sector and over seven hundred thousand out-of-tax net Pakistan’s elite who were evading the tax should be brought into tax web which will contribute significantly into resource generation for country.
-He said that at least four principles should be considered into budget-making process which involved consideration of improving macro economic stability, tax burden sharing by powerful elites, social protection and keeping a deep sight of future challenges such as climate change, water crisis and debt-servicing.
+He said that budget-makers should consider improving macroeconomic stability, tax burden sharing by powerful elites, social protection and keeping a deep sight of future challenges such as climate change, water crisis and debt-servicing.

 Dr. Athar Maqsood Ahmed of the NUST and Hafiz Idrees from the Income Tax Bar Association also spoke on the occasion.